Successor Advisor Policy (v0.2 DRAFT)

 The Sponsor will require reasonable documentation of any triggering event before acting:

-- Legal incapacity: [CONFIRM] a court adjudication, durable power of attorney with current letter from a licensed clinician, or equivalent [COUNSEL TO DRAFT].
+- Legal incapacity: a court adjudication, durable power of attorney with current letter from a licensed clinician, or equivalent.

 - Voluntary transfer: Advisor’s authenticated affirmative notice through the app.